baruchel/vim-notebook/README.md

 (or add some shortcut in your configuration file).

+Then, a block of code may be evaluated with:

+    :call NotebookEvaluate()

+The whole notebook document may be evaluated with:

+    :call NotebookEvaluateAll()

 If you encounter some issues, just type `:!ps` and if you see your interpreter still running though not answering, you may want to kill all involved processes with: